crawl3r/learning_rust/README.md

 ### reader
 A quick script that basically just reads a file line by line.
 I assume it doesn't load everything into memory at once, works like a stream instead.
 Single threaded but loops through rockyou nice and quickly (so far)!

+### generator
+Uses the rand crate to create 1000 (hardcoded) randomly generated strings.
+Each iteration of the generator uses the current iteration value as it's length, i.e 1, 2, 3, 4...
+1000.
+As I am just using the rand library I am solely relying on the rng engine to do this for me.